History of the Adams Public Library System

 - Esther Eichenberger served as librarian from 1945 to February, 1948.

-- When Miss Eichenberger resigned, Bertha C. Heller, the present librarian, was appointed to the position.
+- When Miss Eichenberger resigned, Bertha C. Heller was appointed to the position.

 The Geneva Public Library Movement

 Geneva, located in Wabash Township in the southern part of Adams County, has had an interesting history.
 About 1843 the original town site, Alexandria, was founded by Alexandria Hill.
 Approximately five years later an addition on the north end was platted, and the name Buffalo was given to the town.
 When the Cincinnati, Richmond, and Fort Wayne Railroad was built through the town in 1871, the railroad company established a station, which they named Geneva.
 Thereafter the name was adopted by the town.

 A small town, Geneva is situated about six miles south of Berne.
 It has served chiefly as the center of an agricultural community.
 No doubt these factors are accountable for the late development of the Geneva Public Library.